 Dr. Ogilvie: I call it beyond lines and wrinkles.
 We do see … and the longer we travel with our patients on this journey of toxin injections, and I’m injecting since more than 20 years, we do see and observe additional changes on their skin.
 There is now scientific evidence that somehow underlying that changes.
 For example there’s an increase of the elastic and mechanical properties of skin that makes the skin more resistant to mechanical stress after botulinum toxin injections.
 And very interesting, done majorly by colleagues from Korea, the toxin has an influence on the production of sebum.
 So we do know that sebum production, the oiliness on the surface of the skin that looks disturbing is also feeding the bacteria that are responsible for acne imperfections and visibility of pores.
-If you measure the production of sebum in these cultivated cells, you can actually decrease that by Botox.
+If you measure the production of sebum in these cultivated cells, you can actually decrease that by Anti-wrinkle injections.
 And that’s what we do see, we see a decrease in visibility of pores, and a decrease of oiliness on the surface in the areas that have been treated.

 Trish: That’s probably why when you watch ladies on TV like in Real Housewives, or whatever, they’ve got that … their skin is not only smooth and wrinkle free, but it’s got like a bit of a sheen to it, like their skin is just lovely skin.